Advice not Given Book Summary I Dr. Mark Epstein

 • Right Livelihood, while encouraging us to reflect upon how we make our money and how we structure our lives, can also help us question our inherent sense of privilege.

-• While questioning our vocation, Buddha also suggests that there are four kinds of happiness a householder should seek—“ownership, wealth, debtlessness and blamelessness”
+• While questioning our vocation, Buddha suggests that a householder should seek four kinds of happiness—”ownership, wealth, restlessness and blamelessness.”

 5) Right Effort

-• Right effort are those, which liberates one rather than exhaust one.
-Irrespective any work be it physical or mental.
+• Right effort are those which liberates one rather than exhaust one.
+Irrespective of any work, be it physical or mental.

-• When one is in tune with his work (also called flow state) and love his work he tends to get the best result with less exertion.
-One must find the balance as both forcing self on work or let it too loose will have adverse effect.
+• When one is in tune with his work (also called flow state) and loves his career, he tends to get the best result with less exertion.
+One must find the balance, as forcing oneself on work or letting it loose will have adverse effects.

 6) Right Mindfulness

-• Dr. Mark suggests that mindfulness should be used to get better and not be seen as ultimate goal, as what we feel being present and things we encounter still has to be faced.
-It is possible to overvalue mindfulness, to remain attached to its form rather than working directly with what it reveals.
+• Dr. Mark suggests that Mindfulness should be used to get better and not be seen as the ultimate goal, as what we feel is present and things we encounter still have to be faced.
+It is possible to overvalue Mindfulness, to remain attached to its form rather than working directly with what it reveals.

-• Right Mindfulness opens up interesting opportunities for honest self-reflection, but there is no built-in guarantee that these openings will be used productively.
+• Right Mindfulness opens up exciting opportunities for honest self-reflection, but there is no guarantee that these openings will be used productively.

-1) Making one’s life into meditation is different from using meditation to escape from life.
+1) Making one’s life into meditation differs from using meditation to escape from life.

 2) Just as no artist makes work identical to any other, no person’s development will look or feel the same as anyone else’s.

-3) You can do anything you want to do, it’s only your thought that you can’t do it that’s holding you back. – Dipa Ma
+3) You can do anything you want; only your thought that you can’t do it is holding you back. – Dipa Ma

 4) In an insecure world, we can become our refuge.
 Our egos do not have to have the last word.